 Beyond a great reputation, it is critical that you conduct some sort of vetting for yourself to check the freelancer’s credibility and how well they match your business needs.
 Here is a short checklist of things to check:

-Like we mentioned before, marketplaces for hiring freelancers work with a built-in rating system, based on past client reviews.
+Marketplaces like Upwork for hiring freelancers work with a built-in rating system, based on past client reviews.
 These are mostly reliable but not the only thing you should depend on (also you might be missing out on a newcomer to the Marketplace who has yet to gain ratings).

-These are also included as part of a freelancer’s profile on various Marketplaces or appear most likely on their website.
+These are also included as part of a freelancer’s profile on various marketplaces or appear most likely on their website.
 It can help to find relatable success stories of businesses like your own that can indicate a good match.

 their professional profile can be a helpful indicator of past relevant work experience, education, or certifications that might be required for them to be able to provide the digital marketing services you need.